 What’s all this about, Mini?
 The Countryman was a step too far for many, but we could understand why you did it.
 Building a three door ‘coupe’ version of that ungainly maxi-Mini really IS a leap too far, though.
-What’s wrong with the regular Mini hatch for those that want three-door good looks?
+What’s wrong with the regular Mini hatch for those who want a three-door?

 Being as it’s a Mini, the engineers wanted to make it feel agile and sharp and (their stuck-in-the-groove phrase) kart-like.
 Sure enough, it dives into a corner with the first sniff of the steering wheel.
 But at that point its height catches up with it, and a short interruption occurs as it takes on a roll angle and the back wheels get themselves in sync with the front.
 Wait for all that to stabilise, or build up some more lock, and it actually corners quite doggedly, if with inevitable sogginess because of all the roll.